openmv/openmv-ide-version/README.md

 This repo contains the version number files which OpenMV IDE uses to detect when a new release is available.
 * [openmv-ide-version.txt](openmv-ide-version.txt) tells OpenMV IDE what the newest released version of the IDE is.
 * [openmv-ide-resource-version.txt](openmv-ide-resource-version.txt) tells OpenMV IDE what the newest released verison of resources for the IDE are.

+## About this Repo

+Do not include this repo as a submodule in any other repo.
+The version numbers here should be able to be changed at any time to push/pull-back OpenMV IDE updates.